USER EXPERIENCE IS EVERYTHING

 1. MOBILE FRIENDLY LAYOUTS

-Using a mobile friendly layout for your email content is the simplest way to ensure that your email newsletters are providing the best possible user experience.
-Usually this means taking advantage of a single full width column to maximise screen real estate.
+The simplest way to ensure that your email newsletters are providing the best possible user experience to mobile viewers is to use a mobile friendly layout for your email content, usually this means taking advantage of a single full width column to maximise screen real estate.

 The #1 benefit of this approach is that a consistent look and feel is conveyed regardless of the screen size that your email is being viewed on.
-Nothing has to be squished to fit onto smaller screens, fonts will display at a consistent size and that viewers will receive the same user experience across all devices.
+This means that nothing has to be squished to fit onto smaller screens, fonts will display at a consistent size and that viewers will receive the same user experience across all devices.

 Recently, during the rebranding of Big Blue Digital we chose to use a mobile friendly layout when designing our email templates.
 The result (as you can see below) is a sleek, user friendly layout!